vdaas/vald/CONTRIBUTING.md

 ### Add and commit changes

-After verifing the changes, you need to add your changes and push it to your development branch.
+After verifying the changes, you need to add your changes and push them to your development branch.

-Please add the files that related to your changes only.
+Please add the files that are related to your changes only.

 ```bash
 git add [file1] [file2] ...
 ```

-And please write a brief description to the commit message, and push it to your forked repository.
+And please write a brief description of the commit message, and push it to your forked repository.

 ```bash
 git commit --signoff -m '[commit message]'